vsuraj156/CompAssignmentsF22/crimsonbouquet/lab.md

 ## Dealing with admin

+You can now quit out of the django interactive shell.
+We'll now be working with the Django admin, which is the way staff at the Crimson upload articles and set layouts for the website.

 We need to first create a super user.
 Run `python manage.py createsuperuser`.
 Set its credentials to whatever you want, but remember them.

-Change `content/admin.py`.
+Change `content/admin.py` to be the following.
 This tells Django to display these two models in the admin:
 ```python
 from django.contrib import admin